 Many construction and contracting jobs use scaffolding as an essential part of their project.
 These scaffolds could be used temporarily or as a long-term solution for reaching high places and assisting construction projects.
 However, scaffolding could start to come apart over time and potentially lead to a full collapse, injuring workers and passers-by.

-If you or a loved one was injured in a scaffolding collapse accident, contact the Law Offices of Randolph Rice today.
+If you or a loved one was injured in a scaffolding collapse accident, contact the Rice, Murtha & Psoras today.
 Our Baltimore scaffolding collapse injury lawyers may be able to help you file a personal injury case for construction injuries, on the job injuries, and injuries from dangerous scaffolding on someone else’s property.
 For a free legal consultation on your injury case, contact our law offices today at (410) 694-7291.

 Common Causes of Scaffolding Collapse Accidents

 Scaffolding is manufactured by various companies who use different fittings and designs to serve multiple purposes.
 Scaffolding is then purchased or rented and used by contractors or construction workers on various projects.
 Once set up, the scaffolding may be subject to heat, humidity, vibrations, wind, and other environmental factors.
 Throughout this process, there are a few common points where things can go wrong and cause the scaffolding to collapse.

 If the scaffolding that you purchased or used was improperly designed, joints and other parts could fail, causing a collapse.
 Accidents caused by problems with the scaffold’s design or manufacturing errors can be extremely frustrating because there is little you can do to prevent an accident.
 Even when using the scaffolding as intended, you may still face injuries.
 Typically, the designer or manufacturer of the product is liable for injuries caused by these kinds of collapses.